Survey shows teens worried about learning loss due to pandemic

 “It’s definitely very telling to us when teenagers are letting us know they’re not where they should be walking into this school year,” said Ashley Charest, president of Junior Achievement of Kansas.

 The survey released by Junior Achievement shows two-thirds of the kids don’t have concerns about being back in person this year.
-A driving factor for some is making sure emotional and mental support is available.
+Instead, a driving factor for some is making sure emotional and mental support is available.

 “I don’t think I learned all the social skills that you would have gotten freshman year in person,” said Amelia Henley, a 10th-grade student at Seaman High School.

 The numbers likely apply to other age groups as well.
-Some Kansas kids enjoyed school online, partly because it was easier for them.
+For example, some Kansas kids enjoyed school online, partly because it was easier for them.

 “I like back in person, but I also liked online,” said Natalie Jessup, a 6th-grade student at Landon Middle School.
 “Mostly just reviewed stuff instead of learning.”